neuroquery/pubget/README.md

 TFIDF features rely on a predefined vocabulary (set of terms or phrases).
 Each dimension of the feature vector corresponds to a term in the vocabulary and represents the importance of that term in the encoded text.
-This importance is an increasing function of the _term frequency_ (the number of time the term occurs in the text divided by the length of the text) and a decreasing function of the _document frequency_ (the total number of times the term occurs in the whole corpus or dataset).
+This importance is an increasing function of the *term frequency* (the number of time the term occurs in the text divided by the length of the text) and a decreasing function of the *document frequency* (the total number of times the term occurs in the whole corpus or dataset).

 To extract the TFIDF features we must therefore choose a vocabulary.
-By default, `nqdc` will download and use the vocabulary used by `neuroquery`.
+By default, `nqdc` will download and use the vocabulary used by [neuroquery.org](https://neuroquery.org).
 If we want to use a different vocabulary we can specify it with the `--vocabulary_file` option.
 This file will be parsed as a csv file with no header, whose first column contains the terms.
 Other columns are ignored.

 We also pass to `nqdc_vectorize` the directory containing the text we want to vectorize, created by `nqdc_extract_data` in step 3 (here we are using the